dave-worley/publicupload/README.md

 - API requests should be rate limited

 ## Improvements
 - A real database.
 To save time I used the filesystem to store metadata about images.
 This should have been stored in a relational database or a document store.
-This is my first Express based app and I didn't want to incur the overhead in time of learning how to add some sort of ORM and database support.
 Doing it this way really helps prevent SQL injection attacks, though!
 - Tighter security.
 Files need to be scanned and verified to be harmless.
 My security concerns are noted above.
 - Use third party hosting for uploaded files like S3.
 - API unit tests